Koha-Community/kohadocs/en/source/18_miscellaneous.rst

 When choosing an 'import\_mode' if you use "direct" then the staged record will be immediately imported into Koha, and should be searchable after your indexes catch up.
-If you choose "stage", then the record will be placed in a staged batch for you to later go the `Manage Staged MARC Records <#managestaged>`__ tool to finish the import.
+If you choose "stage", then the record will be placed in a staged batch for you to later go the :ref:`Manage Staged MARC Records <staged-marc-record-management-label>` tool to finish the import.

 If you import multiple records, they'll be in the same batch, until that batch is imported, then a new batch will be created.